 Bring Your Passport!

 If you have a valid passport, that's the best proof of identity and citizenship.
 You'll need it both to enter Canada and to re-enter the USA.
 (No, they won't just let you re-enter the USA because you say you're an American citizen.
 You must prove your identity and citizenship!)

-Under the Western Hemisphere Travel Initiative (WHTI), a program that allows US citizens to use some alternative identification documents to enter Canada and to re-enter the USA by land, some US states (Michigan, Nevada, New York, Vermont, Washington and others) issue enhanced driver's licenses (EDL, also called REAL ID) to their residents which employ up-to-date security features so they can act as land or sea border-crossing documents.
-(But Enhanced drivers licenses are not valid for international air travel.)
+Under the Western Hemisphere Travel Initiative (WHTI), a program that allows US citizens to use some alternative identification documents to enter Canada, Mexico and Caribbean islands and to re-enter the USA by land, some US states issue the Enhanced Drivers License (EDL) to their residents which employ up-to-date security features so they can act as Federal land or sea border-crossing documents.
+(But the Enhanced Drivers License is not valid for international air travel.)
+More...

 Check with your state Department of Motor Vehicles to see if your driver's license qualifies as a border-crossing document under WHTI.
 If you're not a driver, ask for an enhanced non-driver photo ID card (ENDID).

 What if I Forget or Lose My ID?

 Uh-oh...
 To re-enter the USA, you are required to prove your identity and citizenship.
 How will you do that?
-The US Customs and Immigration officers at the border may be willing and able to help, but it will take time, not to mention hassle....
+The US Customs and Border Protection officers at the border may be willing and able to help, but it will take time, not to mention hassle....

 Crossing the Border

 Every person and vehicle entering Canada or the USA must be inspected and approved.
 In my experience, the entry into Canada is usually quicker than the entry into the USA.
 Expect to wait in line between 10 minutes and 45 minutes, or even more to go through the US border post.